stebas101/stebas101.github.io/index.md

 layout: home
 ---

-My explorations around the world of data analysis, machine learning, visualization and computer programming.
+My personal website and blog, where I share my thoughts on data crunching, code munching, and ramblings in the worlds of technology, finance, and beyond.